 Treatment

 I use an anti-fungal treatment called Imaverol for cattle to bathe the hedgehog, with the frequency varying according to the severity of the condition.
 Alongside this, I use human athlete’s foot creams, brushed onto the skin gently with a toothbrush.
 Tea tree cream (Thursday’s Plantation) can also be used effectively in mild cases.
-Vetericyn spray is also good for mild skin conditions, including ringworm.
+Vetericyn or Leucillin spray is also good for mild skin conditions, including ringworm.
+It is important not to use oil based treatments on their bellies.

 Mange mites are treated by topical or injected ivermectin, available from a vet.